THE ANCIEN HÔTEL DE LEYDIS

 The riches of Sarlat draw significant numbers of tourists to the Dordogne river valley, and the town’s outstanding architectural heritage was recognized in 1962 as a national historic monument – the first French city to be so honored.
 It is also now designated a UNESCO world heritage site.

-Walking is the way to see Sarlat, and we are located in a pedestrian zone.
-In fact, the house features in the local walking tours and as a stop for grade school children whose art curriculum includes sketching its unique iron balcony.
-The town offers free and paid parking lots within a short distance from Les Suites Sarladaises, and the owners will be happy to help you find these as you plan your visit and arrange an arrival time and date.
+Walking is the way to see Sarlat, and our suites are located in a pedestrian zone.
+Besides, the house features in the local walking tours and as a stop for travelers who try sketching its unique iron balcony.
+The town offers free and paid parking lots within a short distance from Les Suites sarladaises.